Sage Intacct Review 2026 - Features, Pricing & Deals

 How much does Sage Intacct cost?

-Sage Intacct pricing typically starts around $10,000-$15,000 annually for core financials with costs varying based on your company's needs.
+Sage Intacct pricing typically starts around $8,300 annually for core financials with two users, with average costs ranging between $15,000 to $35,000 based on your company's needs.
 The final price depends on several factors including how many users you need, which modules you select, and the complexity of your implementation.
-For the most accurate pricing, we recommend requesting a custom quote directly from Sage or an authorized partner who can tailor a package to your specific requirements.
+Additional modules like project accounting or order management can add $3,000 to $10,000 annually.
+For the most accurate pricing, request a custom quote directly from Sage or an authorized partner who can tailor a package to your specific requirements.

 What companies is Sage Intacct best for?

 Sage Intacct works best for growing mid-sized businesses that have outgrown basic accounting software like QuickBooks.
-It's particularly well-suited for companies with annual revenue of $4 million or more, organizations operating across multiple entities or locations, and businesses that need advanced financial reporting.
-Industries that commonly benefit include professional services, nonprofits, SaaS companies, and financial services.
+It's well-suited for companies with annual revenue of $4 million or more, organizations operating across multiple entities or locations, and businesses that need consolidated financial reporting.
+Industries that commonly benefit include professional services, nonprofits, healthcare, wholesale distribution, and e-commerce.
 If your company needs multi-currency support, consolidated reporting, or project accounting, Sage Intacct is likely a good fit.

 How long does it take to implement Sage Intacct?

 Most Sage Intacct implementations take between 3-6 months from start to finish.
 Simpler setups with fewer customizations might complete in as little as 8-10 weeks, while complex multi-entity organizations could take 6+ months.
 The timeline depends on your organization's size, the modules you're implementing, your data migration needs, and your team's availability for the project.
-Planning ahead and working with an experienced implementation partner can help keep the process on track.
+The platform relies heavily on implementation partners, so working with an experienced partner is important to keep the process on track.

 Other Tools To Check Out